Uditp11/RTU-Toad/README.md

 # RTU-Notes
 This is a Web Application for University students to share and gather best Study Material for Semester Exams.
-User can create an account to upload notes and User can also filter notes according to Topic, Branch, Semester and Subject.
+User can create an account to upload notes and User can also filter notes according to Topics, Branch, Semester and Subject.

 # Technologies Used:-
 1.)
 Node.js